-The animal’s native habitat is Eastern Asia and North America but was introduced to Central Asia, New Zealand, and Argentina.
-It had a far wider habitat range in prehistoric times which included Europe.
+The animal’s native habitat is Eastern Asia and North America but was introduced to Central Asia.
+It had a far wider habitat range in prehistoric times, which included Europe.
 The species lives in mountain meadows, forests, and forest edges.

 As ruminants, these animals have four-chambered stomachs.
 But while moose and white-tailed deer are mainly browsers, elk are mainly grazers.
 They feed in the morning and evening and seek shelter to digest.
 During winter, they travel to wooded areas for greater availability of food.
-Their diets are herbivorous, consuming native grasses year-round, tree bark in winter, and tree sprouts and forbs in summer.
+Their diets are herbivorous, consuming native grasses year-round, tree bark in winter, and shrubs and tree leaves and sprouts in summer.
 Each day they eat 9.1kg (20lbs) of vegetation on average.

 Typical predators of these animals are wolves, coyotes, brown bears, North American black bears, Asiatic black bears, cougars, and Siberian tigers.
 Coyote packs, brown bears, and black bears are the main predators of elk calves, with brown and black bears being the top predators.
-The killing of young cows affects population growth than that of bulls or calves.
-Bulls are weakened by chasing females and fighting other males in late winter or when they have lost their antlers, and so are more likely to be preyed upon by wolves.
-However, elk can decrease predation by changing to browsing instead of grazing, the main difference being the change from open areas with their heads down to wooded areas with their heads up.
+The killing of young cows affects population growth more than that of bulls or calves.
+Bulls are weakened by chasing females and fighting other males in late winter, or when they have lost their antlers, and so are more likely to be preyed upon by wolves then.
+However, elk can decrease predation by changing to browsing instead of grazing, the main difference being the change from wooded areas with their heads up to open areas with their heads down.

 Other threats to these animals are several bacterial infectious diseases and parasites, with some being transmittable to livestock.
-The main host of the brainworm or meningeal worm (Parelaphostrongylus tenuis) is the white-tailed deer which it does not affect but is fatal for elk.
+The main host of the brainworm or meningeal worm (Parelaphostrongylus tenuis) is the white-tailed deer, which is not affected, but the worm is fatal for elk.
 Elk can also consume the same parasite through snails and slugs which are intermediate hosts.

 Other fatal parasites are the liver fluke (Fascioloides magna) and the lungworm Dictyocaulus viviparus.
-The chronic wasting disease is transmitted by prions and affects their brain tissue and can be transmitted through consuming elk antler velvet, which in humans results in the variant Creutzfeldt–Jakob disease.
+The chronic wasting disease is transmitted by prions (pathogenic agents) and affects their brain tissue.
+It can be transmitted through consuming elk antler velvet, which in humans results in the variant Creutzfeldt–Jakob disease.